 The first two palaces in the eastern part of the city date back to early Christian times, while the third, known as the Dadiani Palace, was built in the late Middle Ages.
 Here, you’ll also find early Christian civil and Roman-style royal baths.
 Additionally, there is a tunnel that leads to the river in case of an emergency exit.

 According to some scholars, the mythical city of Aia was located on the territory of current Nokalakevi, a city from where Jason, Medea, and Argonauts stole the Golden Fleece.

 Unfortunately, the studies haven’t determined the urban structure of the city, but scholars believe that there should have been streets and dwellings of the city residents.
-Archeological excavations have found local and imported items made of clay, bronze goods, jewellery, and gold coins to name just a few.
+Archeological excavations have found local and imported items made of clay, bronze goods, jewelry, and gold coins to name just a few.
 You can see those items at the museum located right next to the ruins of the city.

-How to get to Nokalakevi Archeological Museum-Reserve: You should take a public transport from the bus stop at the bazaar, towards Senaki.
-The price for the ticket costs 3₾ one way.
+How to get to Nokalakevi Archeological Museum-Reserve: You should take public transport from the bus stop at the bazaar, towards Senaki.
+The price of the ticket costs 3₾ one way.
 The driver will drop you off near the railway station.
 You need to cross it and find a bus stop on the right side of the station to take another marshrutka to Nokalakevi.
 This will cost you 1₾ one way.